belle2/basf2/online_book/basf2/fei.rst

         :lines: 29-31

-The `fei.FeiConfiguration` class controls the FEI's other configuration.
+The `fei.FeiConfiguration` class controls the other configuration options of the FEI.
-Here, the FEI monitoring should be disabled with the appropriate argument (``monitor=False``) as we are not interested in the internal performance characteristics of the FEI's stages.
+Here, the FEI monitoring should be disabled with the appropriate argument (``monitor=False``) as we are not interested in the internal performance characteristics of the FEI stages.
 We also have to specify the FEI prefix argument here.
 This prefix allows distinguishing between different trainings in a single Global Tag and is ``prefix=FEIv4_2020_MC13_release_04_01_01`` for the current central training.